Confessional state: Poland

+Poland is formally a secular state, with Article 25 of the Constitution of Poland guaranteeing the impartiality of public authorities in religious matters and the autonomy and mutual independence of the state and religious organisations.
+The Catholic Church in Poland nevertheless holds a prominent position in public life and has significant social and political influence.
+Some scholars have characterised Poland's system of church–state relations as lying between a secular and a confessional state.

 Modern theocratic

 Saudi Arabia

 Saudi Arabia is a state incorporating Islamic law in full into their legal system.

 Vatican City

 Vatican City is a Christian state whose legal system is rooted in canon law.

 Pakistan

 Pakistan is a former ethnic nationalist theocratic confessional state.
 In 1980, Pakistan's separate electoral system for different religions has been described as 'political Apartheid'.
 Hindu community leader Sudham Chand protested against the system but was murdered.
 In 1999, Pakistan abolished this system.
 Pakistan is a theocracy incorporating Islamic law in part, due to the state having retained most of the laws that were inherited from the British legal code that had been enforced by the British Raj since the 19th century.